Archive for January, 2012

 Medieval Cross Near Bramham

 Following recent trimming of the roadside hedges, scrub and trees, the old cross which is believed to date back to medieval times, is quite prominent on the roadside, on the left as you progress from Tadcaster on Toulston Lane towards Bramham.
-It really is great to see something like this, without too much in the way of vandalism afflicting it, just some fairly light scratchings from some people keen to leave their initials for no-one to wonder who they were!
+It really is great to see something like this, without too much in the way of vandalism afflicting it, just some fairly light scratchings from some people keen to leave their initials for no-one to wonder who they were!… Read the full article

 I’m Very Tired of the EU!

 I have avoided making any comments on this blog about the EU or European Union to give IT the full title, but really we ALL have to get involved, to bring change, or future generations to come will be severely blighted.
-I could easily add here the words “Soviet Socialist” to prefix the European Union, because that is what it is increasingly becoming.
-But I will not go down the road of ranting about whether they should be legislating for this or that, and whether we should be letting them, ad nausium.
+I could easily add here the words “Soviet Socialist” to prefix the European Union, because that is what it is increasingly becoming.… Read the full article

 New Talk: Parlington & the Military